oracle/weblogic-kubernetes-operator/site/apache.md

 # By default, the VolumePath is empty, which will cause the volume mount be disabled

-loadBalancerVolumePath: /scratch/apache/config
+loadBalancerVolumePath: <host-config-dir>

 ```

-Once the loadBalancerVolumePath is specified, the `create-weblogic-domain.sh` script will use the custom_mod_wl_apache.config file in `/scratch/apache/config` directory to replace what is in the Docker image.
+After the loadBalancerVolumePath is specified, the `create-weblogic-domain.sh` script will use the custom_mod_wl_apache.config file in `<host-config-dir>` directory to replace what is in the Docker image.

-The generated yaml files will look similar except that the lines that start with "#" will be un-commented like the following.
+The generated yaml files will look similar except with un-commented entries like bellow.

 ```